-As a nation of online shoppers, it's unsurprising that internet retailing accounts for almost 20% of all retail sales.
+Internet retailing accounts for 28% of all retail sales in the UK.
 Discover how to break into the growing field of e-commerce

 What is online retail?